kriersd/EyesInTheSkyWithPi/README.md

 # Setup & Configuration of the Raspberry Pi

-**Download and install OS on SSD Card**
+##Download and install OS on SSD Card
-- Download the OS ZIP for Rasparian Stretch with Desktop (I use desktop)
+- Download the OS ZIP for Rasparian Stretch with Desktop (I use desktop).
+I won't go into details here because it's fairly simple.
+I use a macbook pro, so I have a SD Slot on my machine.
+I simply download the Raspbian image and use Etcher to load the image on my SD card.
+Once that's done all you need to do is boot the Pi up and finsih the inital setup.
     - https://www.raspberrypi.org/downloads/raspbian/
 - Download Etcher to burn the image to the SSD Card.
     - https://etcher.io/
 - Boot your Raspberry Pi and configure the OS
 	- Setup WIFI
+    - enalbe SSH
+    - **CHANGE THE PASSWORD FOR USER pi**

 ##Setup Dynamic DNS

 I use duckdns.org to setup my dynamic IP address on the Pi.
-I do this because I am using my phone's hotspot and the ip address changes every time my Pi boots.
+I do this because I am often using my phone's hotspot for internet connectivity and the ip address changes every time my Pi boots.
+You will need to know the IP address of your pi to ssh into the pi from a terminal window.

-https://www.duckdns.org/
+**note**: _I have found that must also have my laptop connected to my phone's hotspot in order to ssh into my pi.
+That may not be the case for for everyone.
+Just to be safe, I would connect your laptop to the same hotspot as your pi when you want to ssh into the pi_

+Go to this site for the instructions to setup and configuration dynamic dns on your pi. https://www.duckdns.org/
 - sign in to the site.
+    - You can use Twitter, Facebook, Google, or Reddit to sign in.
+(Quick and easy!!)
 - create a dynamic domain name
 - Configure your Pi to send the IP address to the server, so the domain name gets updated with the IP address at boot.
-	- Follow these instructions
+	- Follow these instructions here:
         - http://www.duckdns.org/install.jsp

-**Note**: _I had to make one minor change to the duck.sh script._
+**Note**: _I had to make one minor change to the duck.sh script because it wasn't picking up the right ip address.
+You will need to add your own token and your domain name of course_

 ```
     ip=($( ifconfig | grep "inet " | grep -v 127.0.0.1 | cut -c 14-25))